nikolaev-i/Homework/Homework-15/readme.md

 - One the storage account

 4. Are the number of resources shown in the All resources portal window the same with the ones from your plan?
+   No, one of the resources - random is missing because it's a terraform resource that doesn't get translated into azure

 5. Give short explanation about the resources that are not shown?
+Random is a terraform provider that is used for utility
 6. Provide print screen of your portal with all resources.

 ![proof](imgs/terra-02.png)